What is B2B event marketing and why you should still consider it

 B2B marketing events allow you to get live feedback on what potential clients find valuable about your product or services and how it has or will benefit them.

-It also allows real-time insight on shortcomings, drawbacks, and improvements they want to be added.
+It also allows real-time insight into shortcomings, drawbacks, and improvements they want to be added.

-This way, you get current information from qualified leads about how you can improve your services, and thus allow you to reassess your offer and readjust your strategies.
+This way, you receive current information from qualified leads about how to improve your services, allowing you to reassess your offer and adjust your strategies accordingly.

 Understanding Competing Brands